 A 12-step program is a commonly cited example of a support group.
 Although these programs offer online and in-person options and are more readily available, they don’t address the physical side of recovery, such as detox and withdrawal symptoms, nor co-occurring mental and physical health issues.

-Our Partial Hospitalization Program is held Monday through Friday for those seeking an enhanced level of support each day.
-Three levels of Intensive Outpatient Programs work around daytime and evening hours, allowing for ultimate flexibility.
+Our Full-Day Treatment Program (FDT) is held Monday through Friday for those seeking an enhanced level of support each day.
+Three levels of Half-Day Treatment Programs (HDT) work around daytime and evening hours, allowing for ultimate flexibility.
 Standard outpatient treatment allows you or your loved one to meet with your therapist at the treatment center each week while maintaining the responsibilities of everyday life.

 Wherever you are in your recovery journey, we can help you maintain your course.